 Customer.io, Klaviyo and Vero let you send customized emails like the ones from this lesson.
 You can target users based on their behavior in your app or traits like "Subscription Plan Type".
 Klaviyo is particularly focused on e-commerce.

-If you're a big business looking for heavy email power tools and are ready to invest in lots of email marketing automation, you should investigate these tools (they come with a steep price tag):
+If you're a big business looking for heavy email power tools, are ready to invest in lots of email marketing automation, and need to hook into a CRM, you should investigate these tools (they come with a steep price tag):

 Pardot lets you manage large email lists with complicated automation.
 HubSpot is a complete marketing suite that includes email marketing automation and integration with Salesforce.
 And Marketo has zillions of features bolted onto their email marketing tool, including Salesforce integration and even trade show management.